mehmetkose/pipi/README.rst

     pipi pillow
     pipi rethinkdb

-that command will install the package via pip & will store correct version to requirements.txt

 every single operation works like:

 1. Create requirements.txt if not exists.
-2. Try install the package if not installed
+2. Try install the package if not installed.
-3. Append to the requirements.txt if the operation is successful
+3. Append to the requirements.txt if the operation is successful.

 Installation
 ~~~~~~~~~~~~